In brief

 Key takeaways

-- 3Keep the connector run as short as the design allows so you can test the drop before extra movement turns into twist
+- 3Keep the connector run as short as the design allows.
+Each extra link adds twist and lets the drop misalign on the ear

-- 4Test the stud, ring, and drop together before final glue-up or full ring closure
+- 4Test stud, jump ring, and drop together as a sample pair before any final glue-up or fully closed ring

 A lot of polymer clay drop earrings go wrong at the top.
-The front may be well made, but the stud is the wrong kind, the ring run is longer than the design needs, or the drop hangs slightly off-center and never looks calm in motion.
+The front may be well made, but the stud is the wrong kind, the ring run is longer than the design needs, or the drop hangs slightly off-center in motion.

-The fix is not one universal hardware recipe.
-It is choosing the top connection from the front view of the piece and then keeping the attachment as short and balanced as the design allows.
+The useful path is to choose the top connection from the front view of the piece and then keep the attachment as short and balanced as the design allows.

 Choose The Top Hardware From The Front View